JernejPuc/sidegame-py/README.md

 ## Backlog

+- Prevent FPS drops and sound tearing in situations with many simultaneous effects by e.g. disregarding effects out of line of sight and optimising effect handling in general.

 - Add checksums or something that would validate packet structure and content wrt. current state of the match and participants before it is attempted to be unpacked and applied.